Omwamii/HelloAdaWebTask/README.md

   - Update the title and description of tasks.
   - Delete a task.
 - Database:
-  - Uses SQLite (or another relational database) to store user and task information.
+  - Uses SQLite to store user and task information.
   - Each user has their own set of tasks.

 ## Requirements